-When the gas piping enters through the left side of the furnace, the installer must supply the following fittings (starting from the gas valve):
+When the gas piping enters through the side of the furnace, the installer must supply the following fittings (starting from the gas valve nipple elbow):

 - Straight pipe to reach the exterior of the furnace. - A ground joint union, drip leg, and manual shutoff valve must also be supplied by the installer.
-In some cases, the installer may also need to supply a transition piece from 1/2 inch to another pipe size.